-On a termly basis the Head of Inclusion will provide information to the Governing Body regarding the number of children identified as receiving special educational support, as well as any children for whom a statutory assessment has been requested.
+On a termly basis the Headteacher in liaison with the inclusion team, will provide information to the Governing Body regarding the number of children identified as receiving special educational support, as well as any children for whom a statutory assessment has been requested.
 Reports on any whole school developments in relation to SEND and will ensure that governors are kept up-to-date with any legislative or local policy changes.

-The Head of Inclusion will meet with the SEND governor to discuss SEND and any concerns and updates.
+The inclusion team will meet with the SEND governor to discuss SEND and any concerns and updates.